-- 3.21.5 Where projects have sought or received another form of GHG-related environmental credit, the following information shall be provided to the validation/verification body: - 1) Name and contact information of the relevant environmental credit program. - 2) Details of the project as registered under the environmental credit program (e.g., project title and identification number as listed under the program). - 3) Monitoring periods for which GHG-related environmental credits were sought or received under the environmental credit program. - 4) Details of all GHG-related environmental credits sought or received under the environmental credit program (e.g., volumes and serial numbers). - 3.21.6 Where projects are eligible to participate under one or more programs to create another form of GHG-related environmental credit, but are not currently doing so, a list of such programs shall be provided to the validation/verification body.
+3.23.5 Where projects have sought or received another form of GHG-related environmental credit, the following information shall be provided to the validation/verification body:

+- 1) Name and contact information of the relevant environmental credit program. - 2) Details of the project as registered under the environmental credit program (e.g., project title and identification number as listed under the program).

+- 3) Monitoring periods for which GHG-related environmental credits were sought or received under the environmental credit program.
+4) Details of all GHG-related environmental credits sought or received under the environmental credit program (e.g. volumes and cariel as a source of a source of the source of - environmental credit program (e.g., volumes and serial numbers). - 3.23.6 Where projects are eligible to participate under one or more programs to create another form of GHG-related environmental credit, but are not currently doing so, a list of such programs shall be provided to the validation/verification body.

-Note - The requirements set out in Section 3.21.5 above and this Section 3.21.6 do not apply to non-GHG related environmental credits, such as water or biodiversity credits.
+Note - The requirements set out in Section 3.23.5 and 3.23.6 which apply to non-GHG related environmental credits, such as water or biodiversity credits.